endojs/endo/packages/ses/README.md

 method of third-party static module records to return promises, to support top-level await.

-### Precompiled modules
+### Compiled modules

-The `StaticModuleRecord` constructor provided by this shim is a thin veneer around a `__PrecompiledStaticModuleRecord__` constructor that is emphatically _not_ on standards-track.
+Instead of the `StaticModuleRecord` constructor specified for the SES language, the SES shim uses compiled static module records as a stand-in.
+These can be created with a third-party `StaticModuleRecord` that we omitted from the SES shim because it entrains a heavy dependency on a JavaScript parser.
-The shim depends upon the `StaticModuleRecord` constructor to analyze and transform the source of an ECMAScript module (known as an ESM or a `.mjs` file) into a JavaScript program suitable for evaluation with `compartment.evaluate` using a particular calling convention to initialize a module instance.
+The shim depends upon a `StaticModuleRecord` constructor to analyze and transform the source of an ECMAScript module (known as an ESM or a `.mjs` file) into a JavaScript program suitable for evaluation with `compartment.evaluate` using a particular calling convention to initialize a module instance.

-The `__PrecompiledStaticModuleRecord__` constructor accepts an object with the following properties:
+A compiled static module record has the following shape:

+- `imports` is a record that maps partial module specifiers to a list of names imported from the corresponding module.
+- `exports` is an array of all the names that the module will export.
+- `reexports` is an array of partial module specifier for which this module exports all imported names.
+  This field is optional.
-- `functorSource` is a string that evaluates to a function that accepts an initialization record and initializes the module.
+- `__syncModuleProgram__` is a string that evaluates to a function that accepts an initialization record and initializes the module.
+  This property distinguishes this type of module record.
+  The name implies a future record type that supports top-level await.
   - An initialization record has the properties `imports`, `liveVar`, and `onceVar`.
     - `imports` is a function that accepts a map from partial import